Éire: As a state name

 Before the 1937 Constitution, "Saorstát Éireann" (the Irish name of the Irish Free State) was generally used.

 During the Emergency (as the Second World War was known), Irish ships had "EIRE" (and the Irish tricolour) painted large on their sides and deck, to identify them as neutrals.

 In the 1947 Sinn Féin Funds case, a co-defendant was cited as "the Attorney General of Eire" in the High and Supreme Court cases, and there were similar cases where "Eire" was used in the late 1940s as a descriptor of the state in English.

 In 1922–1938 the international plate on Irish cars was "SE".
 From 1938 to 1962 it was marked "EIR", short for Éire.
-In 1961 statutory instrument no. 269 allowed "IRL", and by 1962 "IRL" had been adopted.
-Irish politician Bernard Commons TD suggested to the Dáil in 1950 that the Government examine "the tourist identification plate bearing the letters EIR ... with a view to the adoption of identification letters more readily associated with this country by foreigners".
-"EIR" is also shown in other legislation such as the car insurance statutory instrument no. 383 of 1952 and no. 82 of 1958.
+Bernard Commons, a Clann na Talmhan TD, suggested to the Dáil in 1950 that the Government examine "the tourist identification plate bearing the letters EIR ... with a view to the adoption of identification letters more readily associated with this country by foreigners".
+"EIR" was indicated in the Road Traffic (Third Party Risks) (Visiting Motorists) Regulations 1952 and 1958.
+The Mechanically Propelled Vehicles (International Circulation) Order 1961 specified EIR but also permitted IRL. and by 1962 "IRL" had been adopted.

 Under the 1947 Convention Irish-registered aircraft have carried a registration mark starting "EI" for Éire.

 From January 2007, the Irish Government nameplates at meetings of the European Union have borne both Éire and Ireland, following the adoption of Irish as a working language of the European Union.